anagjorge/uber-clone/README.md

 # Uber App

-This is a clone of the uber app, made for the purpose of udemy course based study.
+This is a clone of the uber app, made for the purpose of udemy course based study (subject to change).

 ## Features:
 - Request a trip